-I grew up in a Christian home with parents that loved the Lord and instilled in me a passion for the local church, the Bible, and Kingdom work.
-As a kid, my mom oversaw paid childcare workers and my dad served as a deacon at our local SBC church.
-My brothers and I were involved in various functions at our church: RA’s, children’s choirs, VBS, youth camp, retreats, mission trips, along with others.
-I don’t recall a time where the local church was not influential in my life.
-To this day, I’m eternally grateful for the influence the church has had on my life.
+I grew up in a Christian home with parents who loved the Lord and instilled a passion for the local church, the Bible, and Kingdom work.
+As a child in Sunday school, I used to randomly “teach” the lesson along with the teacher by acting the stories she would share.
+The stories of the Bible captivated me.
+My three brothers and I were involved in various functions at our church: RA’s, children’s choirs, Vacation Bible School, youth camp, retreats, and mission trips.
+Gratefully, I do not ever recall when the local church was not influential in my life.

 As great as my involvement in church was, I was still not a Christian.
 This changed in the summer of 1991 when I made the most critical decision of my life at the age of six.
 I realized there is a difference between knowing about Jesus and knowing Jesus.
 I didn’t have all the answers to faith questions, I couldn’t tell you what many of the verses in the book of Revelation meant, and I couldn’t tell you 15 Bible verses from memory.
 However, I realized I needed a Savior.
 I was a sinner and knew only Jesus could save me.
 The greatest story ever told is the Good News of Jesus Christ—by His death and resurrection and His grace through faith alone, one could be made new.
 I remember my conversion experience like it was yesterday.
 My mom shared these words with me, “Daniel, this is the most important decision that you will ever make in your entire life.”

 Since then, my life has been full of ups and downs.
 I have had days of deep faith and days of great fear and doubt.
 I have had times of uncertainty and even a lack of faith.
 Through it all, Jesus has been my rock.